curl/curl/docs/cmdline-opts/etag-compare.md

 by sending a custom If-None-Match header using the stored ETag.

 For correct results, make sure that the specified file contains only a single line with the desired ETag.
-An empty file is parsed as an empty ETag.
+A non-existing or empty file is treated as an empty ETag.

 Use the option --etag-save to first save the ETag from a response, and then use this option to compare against the saved ETag in a subsequent request.